AlvinGraham/node-express-bug-hunt/README.md

 Corrected static route

-# Bug 3
+# Bug 3 & 4

 `localhost:5007 says Something went wrong.`

-removed extra '}' from GET route call in client.js configuration object removed extranneous '/quotes' from server.js router route
+removed extra '}' from GET route call in client.js configuration object removed extranneous '/quotes' from quote.router.js router route

-# Bug 4
+# Bug 5
 `TypeError: quotesFromServer is not iterable`

 changed quotelist from object to array in quote.router.js

-# Bug 5
+# Bug 6
 `undefined object elements being rendered to the DOM`

-Corrected quote key on line 22 of client.js from text to quote
+Corrected corrected when input became array vice object

-# Bug 6
+# Bug 7
 `ReferenceError: quotesList is not defined in quote.router.js`

 Correct quotesList to quoteList

-# Bug 6
+# Bug 8

 `ReferenceError: getQuote is not defined after clicking submit`

 Correct getQuote() to getQuotes() in client.js line 53

+# Bug 9

+`Inputs in entry form not cleared out after clicking submit button`

+Added two lines of code to submitForm() function in client.js to clear input fields

+# Bug 10 (Not really a bug but marked as one)
+`client.js <script> in index.html marked as possible bug for exercise with ???`

+Code works as is, but added explicitly detailed path as ./scripts/client.js

 ## Extra Practice (Optional)